nesseratious/AR-Navigation/README.md

 ### MapSegment

 Class that is used to define a segments of the target area's map.
 All FloatingIcon, Room or Vertex classes that are located in thos segment should be attached to it.

+Usage: Place in anywhere on the map and attach it to the ARWorldBase.

 Public properties:

 - Floor: Integer - Stores a floor number of the segment.
 The default value is zero.